M786453/THE-MUSEUM/README.md

 ## GAME CONCEPT

-The idea for this game is to create an interactive and educational experience that allows players to visit different museums.
+The idea for this game is to create an interactive and educational experience that allows players to visit a museum.
 The game consists of different artworks and models representing Pakistan.
 The game offers audio guides too.

 ## GAME SETUP